dasarpai/old.dasarpai.github.io/_dsblog/2024-07-27-Transformers_Demystified_A_Step-by-Step_Guide.md

 By repeating this process, the model generates text token by token until a specified end condition is met.

+## What different parameters are learned during transformer training?
+Transformer models like GPT3, GPT3.5, GPT4.0, Gemma, PaLM, Llama etc has billions of parameters.
+What are these parameters which are learned during training?

+In large language models like ChatGPT, weights and biases are integral to the model's operation, especially within the transformer architecture.
+Here’s a detailed breakdown of different weights and biases used in such models, including those related to attention mechanisms:

+### 1. **Weights and Biases in Transformer Architecture**

+#### **Attention Mechanism Weights**

+- **Query Weights (W_q)**: These weights transform the input embeddings or hidden states into query vectors.
+In the attention mechanism, the query vector is compared against keys to compute attention scores.

+- **Key Weights (W_k)**: These weights transform the input embeddings or hidden states into key vectors.
+The attention scores are computed by comparing these keys with the query vectors.

+- **Value Weights (W_v)**: These weights transform the input embeddings or hidden states into value vectors.
+The output of the attention mechanism is a weighted sum of these value vectors, based on the attention scores.

+- **Output Weights (W_o)**: After applying the attention mechanism, the output vectors are transformed by these weights before being passed to subsequent layers.

+#### **Feed-Forward Network Weights**

+- **Weights (W_ff)**: The feed-forward network within each transformer block has its own set of weights for transforming the hidden states.
+This usually includes two sets of weights:
+  - **Weight Matrices for Linear Transformations**: These weights perform linear transformations in the feed-forward network, often involving two layers with an activation function (e.g., ReLU) in between.

+- **Biases (b_ff)**: Biases are used along with the weights in the feed-forward network to adjust the activation values.

+#### **Layer Normalization Weights**

+- **Gamma (γ)**: Scaling parameter used in layer normalization to adjust the normalized output.
+- **Beta (β)**: Shifting parameter used in layer normalization to adjust the mean of the normalized output.

+### 2. **Overall Model Weights and Biases**

+#### **Embedding Weights**

+- **Token Embedding Weights**: These weights map input tokens (words or subwords) to continuous vector representations (embeddings).

+- **Position Embedding Weights**: These weights add positional information to the embeddings to encode the order of tokens in the sequence.

+#### **Layer Weights**

+- **Weights in Each Transformer Layer**: Each layer of the transformer model has its own set of weights and biases for both the attention mechanism and the feed-forward network.

+- **Residual Connection Weights**: Residual connections (or skip connections) within each transformer layer often involve weights for combining the input and output of the layer.

+### Summary

+In summary, the different weights and biases in a model like ChatGPT are:

+- **Attention Mechanism**:
+  - Query Weights (W_q)
+  - Key Weights (W_k)
+  - Value Weights (W_v)
+  - Output Weights (W_o)

+- **Feed-Forward Network**:
+  - Weights (W_ff)
+  - Biases (b_ff)

+- **Layer Normalization**:
+  - Gamma (γ)
+  - Beta (β)

+- **Embedding Weights**:
+  - Token Embedding Weights
+  - Position Embedding Weights

+These weights and biases are learned during the training phase and are used during inference to generate responses based on the input data.
+Each component of the model contributes to its ability to understand and generate human-like text.

 ## Self Attention Mechanism